Exploring Cebu & Bohol: The Lands Of Fun And Sunshine

 The Philippines are most popular between November and April during its dry season.
 The temperature is warm and easy to get around this time.

 On land, it’s easy and cheap to get around with buses or trains and there are plenty of small boats will be there to help you out with island hopping.
-For Short distance there are taxis and the cheapest solution is to hop on a jeepney.
-In case you want to visit islands that are further away from each other you can always hop on a plane (prices around from Manila to Cebu $40).

 Now, I’m sure you’re wondering “What exactly can I do in these wonderous places?”.
 Don’t you worry!
 We have a couple of bulletproof tips you will love!